amalgam8/amalgam8/examples/apps/bookinfo/README.md

    * *Ad-hoc*: Inject failures manually to the call path between two microservices while restricting the failure impact to a user.
 The user would notice in using the application that the application is failing in an unexpected way.
-   * *Systematic*: Use the Gremlin framework to automate injecting the same failure, and verify whether the microservices recover as expected.
+   * *Systematic*: Use the Gremlin framework that is part of Amalgam8 to automate injecting the same failure, and verify whether the microservices recover as expected.

 3. Demonstrate the version routing capabilities in Amalgam8 by gradually increasing traffic from an old to a new version of an internal microservice.

-Before you begin, follow the environment set up instructions at https://github.com/amalgam8/amalgam8/blob/master/examples/README.md
+Before you begin, follow the instructions for [setting up the prerequisites](../../)

 Confirm that the microservices are running, using the following command: